John Carroll University is dedicated to building a campus community free from bias, discrimination, and hate.

-Session capacity is 50.
-The Center for Student Diversity and Inclusion (CSDI) will quickly share with you if you are confirmed for the session or on the wait list.
+The session capacity is 50.
+The Center for Student Diversity and Inclusion (CSDI) will quickly share with you if you are confirmed for the session or on the waitlist.
 Note: This session will be repeated in January 2020.
 Registration for that session will open later in the fall.

 *This training is collaboratively brought to you by the Department of Theology and Religious Studies & Campus Ministry.
 For more information, contact firstname.lastname@example.org.

 PFLAG promotes the health and well-being of gay, lesbian, bisexual and transgender persons, their families and friends through support, to cope with an adverse society; education, to enlighten an ill-informed public; and advocacy, to end discrimination and to secure equal civil rights.

 This session provides an opportunity for dialogue about sexual orientation and gender identity and acts to create a campus that is healthy and respectful of human diversity.